 Vivint Motion Sensors

 Now, something worth mentioning here is pet ownership.
 If you have a big bruiser of a dog, his lumbering presence might trip the motion sensor.
 The truth is, you’ll have to get rid of your beloved pet if you want to use Vivint motion sensors.
-Kidding! of course.
+Kidding!
+Of course.

 Just pop the motion sensor off its bracket and flip the switches on the back of the device.
 You’ll see two switches — one labeled “Pet Immunity” and the other “Sensitivity.”
 If you have big dogs, turn on Pet Immunity and adjust the sensitivity to low for good measure.
 And that’s it!
 You’re back in business.
 For smaller pets, just turning on Pet Immunity should do.
+It helps to show your Vivint technician your pet prior to installation.
+They can set the sensor so you won’t have to do it yourself.

 Pro Tip: Get creative with your sensor use.
 You can stick a door/window sensor on a liquor cabinet to keep the teenagers out, or put a motion detector near your water heater so it becomes a no-crawl zone for toddlers.
 Oh, and we’re huge fans of sensors on gun vaults.
 The point is, entry sensors and motion sensors offer wide-ranging versatility.